 - Take cute pictures of your cats and post them on social media to support adopting cats, spaying, and neutering.

 - Get your cat some new presents: a new collar, a brush, funny toys, healthy treats, or even go big and get a condo, a cat bed, or a cat tree if you can afford to splurge!

 - Build your cat a cat castle from big cardboard boxes, put up some wall shelves so she can see you better from above, get a window perch so your baby can do some cool birdwatching and lay in the sun, or if you have time and love DIY’s why not even try building a catio?

-- Spend more time with your cat, make her some homemade cat cake.
+- Spend more time with your cat, and make her some homemade cat cake.

 - Bake cat-shaped cookies for your kids or colleagues at work